London Buses route 68: History

+As part of the privatisation of London bus services, in January 1995 route 68 was taken over by Arriva London.
+Upon being re-tendered, on 1 April 2006 routes 68 passed from Arriva London to London Central with the southern terminus amended from Norwood bus garage to West Norwood station.
+London Central operated it out of Camberwell bus garage.
+London Central successfully tendered to retain the route, with a further contract commencing in 2011.

+On 5 February 2016, New Routemasters were introduced on the route.
+When next tendered, it was awarded to Abellio London who commenced operating it out of Walworth bus garage on 31 March 2018.

 The journalist Peter Watts reviewed his experiences of the current service for Time Out.
-He travels regularly from Herne Hill to Great Russell Street, near the Time Out offices in Tottenham Court Road.
+He traveled regularly from Herne Hill to Great Russell Street, near the Time Out offices in Tottenham Court Road.
 The journey takes between 40 and 90 minutes depending upon the congestion in traffic bottlenecks like Camberwell Green.
 Often, when the service is running poorly, it will terminate short of the final destination, unloading at a stop like Aldwych, or it will pass by Herne Hill without stopping, forcing passengers to take the shorter route 468 instead.
 Such incidents commonly occur three times a week and so cause him much frustration.

 Author and journalist Simon Jenkins on the other hand described the 68 bus as the "Queen of buses" for its stately progress through the bustling shopping streets of South London.

-Route 68 has a parallel peak-hour express service, X68, which runs along the same route from West Croydon station as far as Russell Square.
-This is one of only four express bus services provided by Transport for London, along with routes 607, X26 and X140.

 Travelling on this bus route has been suggested as a cure for agoraphobia.
 Travelling for 2-5 stops during the day was considered a medium level exercise, while travelling from Camberwell Green to the Elephant & Castle alone during the rush hour, was considered the most challenging exercise - more terrifying than walking down the high street or shopping in a supermarket.

-New Routemasters were introduced on the route from 5 February 2016.

 In October 2021, the frequency of the service was reduced from seven or eight buses per hour to six.